 It’s hard to mention one Boulanger sister’s impact on the musical world without mentioning the other.
 Nadia and Lili were born into a musical family, and while they each had a different focus, the classical music world still bares their incredible legacy.
-Lili, throughout her tragically short life, had an immense talent for composition and was the first woman to win the prestigious Prix de Rome.
-Nadia, on the other hand, was gifted teacher who influenced musical superstars like Aaron Copland, Philip Glass, and Quincy Jones (in addition to dabbling in composition herself.)
+Throughout her tragically short life, Lili had an immense talent for composition and was the first woman to win the prestigious Prix de Rome.
+Nadia, on the other hand, was a gifted teacher who influenced musical superstars like Aaron Copland, Philip Glass, and Quincy Jones (in addition to dabbling in composition herself.)

-Lili’s D’un matin de printemps is filled with shimmering colors and textures, and is one of the last pieces she ever wrote:
+Lili’s D’un matin de Printemps is filled with shimmering colors and textures and is one of the last pieces she ever wrote:

 Check out our upcoming symphony schedule to hear classical music composed by incredible women and much more!